meaningfy-ws/cellar2bartoc.org/README.md

-# Production of import package for EU vocabularies assets on Bartoc.org
+# Production of import package to deploy EU vocabularies assets on Bartoc.org

 The process was imagined as a future component of a larger process.
 The current implementation of the pipelines uses Linked Pipes ETL (https://etl.linkedpipes.com/).